-As a result of healthcare reform, individual and family health insurance is required to be purchased during an annual enrollment period.
-The initial open enrollment period under healthcare reform began in October 2013 and ended in March 2014.
-The second open enrollment period for coverage effective in 2015 began November 15, 2014 and ended on February 15, 2015.
-The next annual open enrollment period for individual and family health insurance is scheduled to run from November 1, 2015 to January 31, 2016 for coverage effective in 2016.
+As a result of health care reform, individual and family health insurance is required to be purchased during an open enrollment period.
+The most recent open enrollment period for individual and family health insurance began on November 1, 2015 and ended on January 31, 2016 for coverage effective in 2016.
 Outside of the open enrollment period, individuals and families can only purchase new or change their existing individual and family health insurance if they qualify for a special enrollment period, which requires certain qualifying events such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance.
-Our revenue depends on the number of paying individual and family health insurance members we are successful in retaining and acquiring during the health care reform open enrollment period.
-We may not be successful in retaining and acquiring individual and family health insurance plan members during the open enrollment period for a number of reasons.
+Our revenue depends in large part on the number of paying individual and family health insurance members we are successful in retaining and the number of individual and family health insurance members we acquire during the health care reform open enrollment period.
+We may not be successful in retaining or acquiring individual and family health insurance plan members for a number of reasons.
 If we are unsuccessful, our business, operating results and financial condition would be harmed.
-For example, we experienced lower than expected individual and family health insurance application volumes during the open enrollment period that ended on February 15, 2015.
-Despite our investment in marketing, engineering and customer care resources, our individual and family health insurance submitted application volume during the fourth quarter of 2014 declined 41% compared to the fourth quarter of 2013 and declined 17% in the first quarter of 2015 compared to the first quarter of 2014.
-Open enrollment periods of limited duration in the individual and family health insurance markets may result in a reduction in our membership and revenue; an increase in our expenses, particularly during the open enrollment periods; and otherwise may harm our business, operating results and financial condition, particularly given that the open enrollment period for individual and family health insurance overlaps with the annual enrollment period for the Medicare plans that we sell.
+For example, we have experienced increased member attrition rates since the implementation of health care reform.
+We also experienced lower than expected individual and family health insurance application volumes during the last two open enrollment periods.
+These circumstances have resulted in lower individual and family health insurance plan membership.
+Open enrollment periods of limited duration in the individual and family health insurance markets have resulted, and may in the future result in a reduction in our membership and revenue; an increase in our expenses, particularly during the open enrollment periods; and otherwise may harm our business, operating results and financial condition, particularly given that the open enrollment period for individual and family health insurance overlaps with the annual enrollment period for t